kyleneumann/swift_analysis_code/code_xrt/ReadMe.txt

 File : rm_processed_files.py : deletes all processed files other than sw{ObsID}po_cl.evt and sw{ObsID}po_ex.img files and those in old_ignore

-Subdirectory : old_ignore : safe folder to archive old or bad data for a 4FGL target
+Subdirectory : old_ignore : safe folder to archive old or bad data for a given source

 For more assistance, contact Kyle Neumann: kdn5172@psu.edu